AGH Save food. Help people

 Information: Non-profit organisation Schwäbische Tafel Stuttgart

-Yesterday's bread, yoghurt that no longer has a long shelf life or unsold fruit and vegetables are all food that would end up in the bin.
-The non-profit organization Schwäbische Tafel collects the food.
-People in need can buy the food cheaply with the Bonus Card in the food bank store.
+Yesterday's bread, yoghurt that no longer has a long shelf life or unsold fruit and vegetables: this is all food that would end up in the bin.
+The non-profit organization collects the food.
+People in need can buy the food at a low price with the Bonus Card in the food bank store.

-Click here for the image film of the Schwäbische Tafel.
+Click here for the image film of the Schwäbische Tafel Stuttgart e.V.
 (2:17 min.)

 The project Save food.
 Help people offers the opportunity to help out as a store assistant in the food bank.